Great Black Swamp: "Confused speculation": Public health crises in the swamp

-Indigenous peoples around the swamp suffered significant population losses from the 17th to the 19th centuries due to disease endemics.
-Ironically, these major outbreaks did not originate in the swamp, but from European and early American settlers who brought new viruses to which they were already immune.
-These introduced diseases, such as smallpox in the mid-17th century, decimated Indigenous communities across North America.
-Diseases killed an estimated 90% of all Indigenous peoples across the Western Hemisphere.
-Indigenous peoples had lived with the swamp for at least 13,000 years, but populations significantly declined only after contact with Europeans diseases.
-Germ warfare used by European-Americans to gain military and territorial advantage over the Indigenous was also a problem.
+Indigenous populations suffered significant losses not from the swamp they had lived with for over 13,000 years, but from disease endemics newly introduced by European and American settlers.
+Diseases like smallpox decimated Indigenous communities, killing an estimated 90% of all Indigenous peoples across the Western Hemisphere.
+European germ warfare also caused Indigenous population declines.

-By the 1860s and 1870s, germ theory became more widely accepted as the cause for diseases, thanks to prominent advocates in the late 19th century.
-Public health was significantly improved in 1886, when Ohio's government created a State Board of Health to educate the public, to help prevent the spread of infections and diseases, and to end the era of "confused speculation".
+By the 1860s and 1870s, germ theory became more widely accepted as the cause for diseases, thanks to its key advocates.
+Public health improved in 1886, when Ohio's government created a State Board of Health to educate the public, prevent the spread of infections and diseases, and end the era of "confused speculation".

 The Underground Railroad in the Great Black Swamp

 A photo of Reverend William King (1812–1895), minister and abolitionist.
 He established a settlement in Canada for American runaway slaves.
 The trail to Canada led them through the Great Black Swamp.
 An estimated 1,000 people followed this trail to the Elgin settlement in Buxton.

-An 1863 illustration of a runaway slave hiding in a swamp from slave catchers and their dogs.
-Wetlands like the Great Black Swamp helped slaves in the Underground Railroad.
+H.L.
+Stephens' 1863 print (Library of Congress) depicting a freedom seeker in a swamp.
+Period prints illustrate how freedom seekers used dense wetland terrain for concealment where no local photographs exist.

+1861 illustration from Le Monde Illustré (Bibliothèque nationale de France) of freedom seekers in a marsh.
+Self-emancipated people used their prior experience navigating southern wetlands when traversing the Black Swamp.

 The Great Black Swamp offered hope for people escaping slavery from the American South in the form of the Underground Railroad.
-During slavery, wetlands played critical roles in concealing the movement of slaves escaping southern plantations to the North.
-The Great Dismal Swamp in North Carolina and Virginia, for example, shielded everyone, including the people who lived there and the people traveling to the next station towards safety in the North.
-Harriet Tubman worked as a slave her whole life in the marshes and swamps of the Eastern Shore of Maryland, which gave her the skills to help navigate the difficult wetland terrain to gain her freedom, and to lead others out of slavery.
-In the midwest, the Great Black Swamp was joined in the Underground Railroad by wetlands in Indiana, such as the swamps and marshes of Marion County where mostly Quakers, devoted to the abolitionist movement, led the slaves to freedom.
+During slavery, wetlands played critical roles in concealing slaves escaping to Canada from southern plantations.
+The Great Dismal Swamp in North Carolina and Virginia, for example, shielded everyone, including the former slaves who lived there and slaves escaping to Canada.
+Harriet Tubman worked as a slave her whole life in the marshes and swamps of the Eastern Shore of Maryland, where she learned to use wetlands to gain her freedom, and lead others out of slavery.